ogubuikeAlex/Computer-Science-Dictionary/System-Design/Fundamentals/003-Network-Protocols.md

 #### Understanding Ports
 - Ports are logical endpoints on a server used to distinguish between different types of network services.
 Each port is identified by a number, ranging from 0 to 65535.
 - IP Address + Port: When a client connects to a server, it connects to a specific IP address and port combination (e.g., 192.168.1.1:80).

+#### What happens if I use a Number larger than 65535 as a port?
+Ports are indeed identified by numbers ranging from 0 to 65535, as they are represented using a 16-bit unsigned integer.
+This allows for 2^16 (65536) possible values, but since numbering starts from 0, the highest possible port number is 65535.

+If you attempt to use port number 65536, you'll encounter an error because it exceeds the valid range.
+Operating systems and networking protocols will not recognize port 65536 as valid, and it will be rejected when used in configurations or programming.

+For context:
+- **Valid port numbers**: 0 to 65535
+- **Common uses**:
+  - Ports 0-1023: **Well-known ports** for common services (e.g., HTTP on port 80, HTTPS on port 443).
+  - Ports 1024-49151: **Registered ports** for user processes or applications.
+  - Ports 49152-65535: **Dynamic or private ports** for temporary purposes, often used in client-server communications.

 #### Multiple Ports on a Server
 - Multiple Services: A single server can host multiple services, each running on a different port.
 For example: